VL-NMS: Breaking Proposal Bottlenecks in Two-Stage Visual-Language Matching: Approach

 where $\rho_i$ denotes the largest IoU value between bbox $\bm{b}_i$ and foreground bboxes, $N$ is the total number of pos-neg training pairs, and $\alpha$ is a constant to control the ranking margin, set as 0.1.
 To select the pos-neg pair $(\bm{b}_i, \bm{b}_j)$, we follow the sampling-after-splitting strategy~\cite{tan2019learning}.
 Specifically, we first divide the bbox set $\mathcal{B}$ into 6 subsets based on a quantization $q$-value: $q_i = \lceil \text{max}(0, \rho_i - 0.5)/0.1 \rceil$, \ie, bboxes with higher IoU values will have larger $q$-values.
 Then, all bboxes with $\rho > 0.5$ are selected as positive samples.
 For each positive sample, we rank all bboxes with smaller $q$-value based on the predicted relatedness scores and select the top-$h$ bboxes as negative samples.

-We empirically find that training with binary XE loss is more robust while training with ranking loss has the advantage of explicitly enforcing ranks within proposals and sometimes yields better results.
+We empirically find that training with binary XE loss is more robust while training with ranking loss has the advantage of explicitly enforcing ranks within proposals and sometimes yields better results (More results are reported in Sec.~\ref{sec:4.1}).